A reproducible workbook for facilitators to use with returning veterans and their families

 The book’s goal is for participants to …

-• realize they are not alone facing fears, feelings and challenges.
+- Realize they are not alone in facing fears, feelings, and challenges.

-Veterans with or without serious emotional, physical, relationship and financial problems will benefit from the exercises which apply to the many challenges they face.
+Veterans with or without severe emotional, physical, relationship, and financial problems will benefit from the exercises that apply to their many challenges.

 Research indicates cognitive therapy helps veterans deal with trauma and helps them improve their lives.
 The activities focus directly on recognizing and changing distorted ideas.
 Veterans see how thoughts affect feelings and actions.
 They are encouraged to think and act as survivors, to empower themselves to thrive despite setbacks or losses.